Stylback/home-server/README.md

 _This part is incomplete!_

-Reverse proxy manager with [NGINX manager](https://nginxproxymanager.com/).

-cd /srv
-sudo mkdir ./npm
-sudo touch docker-compose.yml

-Edit the file
-sudo nano docker-compose.yml

-We will then create a directory in /srv that will serve as our working folder:
+Start with creating a directory in `/srv`:

 ```sh
 sudo mkdir /srv/npm